 - a.
 How did the Lead Agency conduct a narrow cost analysis (e.g., a cost model, a cost study, existing data or data from the Provider Cost of Quality Calculator)?
-DSS contracted with ICF to prepare child care cost models using the Provider Cost of Quality Calculator and data inputs from the 2024 child care market rate survey, 2024 child care workforce survey and interviews with child care providers. - b.
+The narrow cost analysis is currently underway in alignment with the Market Rate Survey.
+The final report is expected Summer 2024, at which time the State Plan document will be updated. - b.
 In the Lead Agency's analysis, were there any relevant variations by geographic location, category of provider, or age of child?
-The analysis examined how cost varied by geographic location, provider type (day care centers, family day care, and school-age programs) and the age of the child (infant, toddlers, preschool and school-age).
-The analysis found that:
+The narrow cost analysis is currently underway in alignment with the Market Rate Survey.
+The final report is expected Summer 2024, at which time the State Plan document will be updated.